d3sformal/panda/README.md

 Here, the ``class(...)`` symbol distinguishes static field access from an object field access.
 The expression wrapped in ``class(...)`` must refer to a Java class name.
 The ``alength(arrlen, ...)`` symbol is a special accessor for array length that distinguishes it from a field access.
 These special symbols are needed because the predicate language is not typed and has no information about runtime classes.

-There are two notations for specifying the predicates:
+There are two notations for specifying the access expressions:

 1. Java-like dot notation demonstrated above
 2. Function notation: